($\ell,0)$-Carter partitions, a generating function, and their crystal theoretic interpretation: Introduction

 Similar to the symmetric group, a construction of the Specht module $S^{\lambda} = S^{\lambda}[q]$ exists for $H_n(q)$ (see \cite{DJ}).
 For $k \in \mathbb{Z}$, let

 It is known that the Specht module $S^{\lambda}$ indexed by an $\ell$-regular partition $\lambda$ is irreducible if and only if

-(see \cite{JM}).
+(see \cite{JM} Theorem 4.12).
 Partitions which satisfy $(\star)$ have been called in the literature $(\ell,0)$-Carter partitions.
-So, an equivalent condition for the irreducibility of the Specht module indexed by an $\ell$-regular partition is that the hook lengths in a column of the partition $\lambda$ are either all divisible by $\ell$ or none of them are, for every column (see \cite{F} for general partitions, when $\ell \geq 3$).
+So, a necessary and sufficient condition for the irreducibility of the Specht module indexed by an $\ell$-regular partition is that the hook lengths in a column of the partition $\lambda$ are either all divisible by $\ell$ or none of them are, for every column (see \cite{F} for general partitions, when $\ell \geq 3$).

+We remark that a Specht module $S^\lambda$ is both irreducible and projective if and only if $\lambda$ is an $\ell$-core (one can easily see that the characterization of $\ell$-cores given in Remark \ref{divisibility} is a stronger condition than $(\star)$).